 Discovering obvious risks

 My father, he taught me one thing; to be aware of the potential dangers in the environment where I’m in.
 It is the same philosophy we should apply in business (I’m a high school proprietor).
 To come up with my disaster preparedness plan, I, first of all, thought about some of the most common disasters, such as floods, disease outbreaks, drought, and fires.
 Once I figured out these disasters, I started addressing each of them one by one.
 In the case of a fire outbreak, for instance, I purchased a total of five fire extinguishers, which are always on standby just in case the disaster strikes.
+I’ve also begun researching different commercial fire alarm systems to make the property as safe as possible.
 To add to these, I have contacts with multiple firefighters, which I can quickly call to arrest any inferno in the school.
 I also have a car to rush my students to the hospital when they become sick.